VPAC/seqpar/sequentialandparallelprogramming.md

 **The Problem**

-The use of multiple processos can improve performance if, and only if, the application or the dataset are capable of being run in parallel, and in reality this means that only *part* of the application or dataset.
-This means that one has to identify the portions that can execute simultaneously, which may mean adding parallel extensions to existing code or starting from scratch (the former is usually a more convinient path, which is one of the many reasons why free-and-open-source software is preferred).
+The use of multiple processors can improve performance if, and only if, the application or the dataset are capable of being run in parallel, and in reality this means that only *part* of the application or dataset.
+This means that one has to identify the portions that can execute simultaneously, which may mean adding parallel extensions to existing code or starting from scratch (the former is usually a more convenient path, which is one of the many reasons why free-and-open-source software is preferred).
 Because there are numerous limiting factors in this process it is quite possible that for certain tasks that parallelisation can result in lower-than-hoped-for performance and, in some cases, even worse performance than a serial application.
 How could this be the case?
 The following examples provide some reasons.

 **Physical Limits**